niklasrast/Intune-Application-Packaging-Wrapper/README.md

 ### Parameter definitions:
 - -install installs the application on the windows client.
 - -uninstall removes the application from the windows client.
-- -detect checks if the application is installed on the windows client.

 ## Logfiles:
 The scripts create a logfile with the name of the .ps1 script in the folder C:\Windows\Logs.